-These votives actually flicker so they seem like real lanterns.
+These black votives actually flicker so they seem like real lanterns.
 They would also look really nice lining a walkway to the front door.

 I was planning on taking photos of these lanterns lined up my walkway but it was been raining so hard here that it never happened.
 This garland is much cuter anyway.

 I love the black ostrich feathers on this mantel.
 It just adds so much texture.